blues-man/worklight-skebby-smsnotifications/README.md

-SMS Notifications for IBM Worklight Developer Platform
+SMS Notifications for IBM Worklight Foundation
 =================================

-Example of SMS Push Notifications with IBM Worklight and Skebby SMS aggregator
+Example of SMS Push Notifications with IBM Worklight Foundation and Skebby SMS aggregator